Germany's Merkel plays down expectations as new Ukraine talks start

 German Foreign Minister Frank-Walter Steinmeier said before the start of the meeting with his Russian, Ukrainian and French colleagues: "I can only hope and appeal to all sides to negotiate constructively so that there will be a result."

 Diplomat sources later said that the ministers managed to close some gaps.
-"There is progress and there will be a joint statement," one diplomat said without giving further details.
+"There is progress and there will be a joint statement," one diploamt said without giving further details.

 Earlier on Wednesday, Chancellor Merkel said the goal of the talks was to try to reschedule a summit of the four countries in the Kazakh capital Astana, which was called off last week due to renewed fighting.